-2) The sectional manager shall conduct the seed meeting in accordance to IHSA seeding policies and with the directions as stated on the sample draw sheet which can be found in this manual and on the IHSA boys' tennis page at IHSA.org.
-At the Sectional, the #4 and #5 seed will be placed in the top of the draw while the #3 and #6 seed are placed in the bottom of a draw.
+- 2) The sectional manager shall conduct the seed meeting in accordance to IHSA seeding policies and with the directions as stated on the sample draw sheet which can be found in this manual and on the IHSA girls' tennis page at IHSA.org.
+At the Sectional, the #4 and #5 seed will be placed in the top of the draw while the #3 and #6 seed are placed in the bottom of the draw.
 For a 17 or more entry draw, the lines of the seeds will be as follows: #1 (line1), #2 (Line 32), #3 (line 24), #4 (line 9), #5 (line 13) and #6 (line 20).
-For a 16 or less entry draw, the lines of the seeds will be as follows: #1 (line 1), #2 (line 1), #2 (line 16), #3 (line 12), #4 (line 5), #5 (line 7) and #6 (line 10).

-3) Four, five or six singles players and four, five or six doubles teams shall be seeded at each sectional tournament.
+For a 16 or less entry draw, the lines of the seeds will be as follows: #1 (line 1), #2 (line 12), #4 (line 5), #5 (line 7) and #6 (line 10). - 3) Four, five or six singles players and four, five or six doubles teams shall be seeded at each sectional tournament.
 There shall be no additional placement of players.
 A school is eligible to receive more than one seed in each event.
-If a seeded singles player withdraws or a seeded doubles team substitutes with a student on the original list of participants roster between the time of the seeding meeting and when sectional play begins, the draw shall be redone.
-If the seeding is not done in accordance to IHSA seeding policy, the draw shall be redone.

-4) At the sectional tournaments, the draw for both singles and doubles shall be made so those competitors from the same school are placed in opposite halves of the bracket.

-5) For proper point distribution, if a 32 draw is used, it will be used for both the singles and the doubles draw.

-C) State Final Seeding Meeting: Members of the IHSA boys' tennis state final seeding committee selected by the state final manager will seed players for the state final brackets on Tuesday, May 21 beginning at 9:00 a.m.

-1) The committee shall prepare a list of no more than 16 seeded singles players and doubles teams in both 1A and 2A based on information submitted online by coaches prior to the sectional seeding meetings and received by the IHSA office.

-2) A draw of 64 will be used for both singles and doubles play.
+If a seeded singles player with- draws or a seeded doubles team substitutes with a student on the original list of participants roster between the time of the seeding meeting and when sectional play begins, the draw shall be redone.
+If the seeding is not done in accordance to IHSA seeding policy, the draw shall be redone. - 4) At the sectional tournaments, the draw for both singles and doubles shall be made so those competitors from the same school are placed in opposite halves of the bracket. - 5) For proper point distribution, if a 32 draw is used, it will be used for both the singles and the doubles draw. - C) State Final Seeding Meeting: Members of the IHSA girls' tennis state final seeding committee selected by the state final manager will seed players for the state final brackets at the IHSA office on Tuesday, October 17 beginning at 9:00 a.m. - The committee shall prepare a list of no more than 16 seeded singles players and doubles teams in both 1A and 2A based on information submitted online by coaches prior to the sectional seeding meetings and received by the IHSA office. - 2) A draw of 64 will be used for both singles and doubles play.
 United States Tennis Association (USTA) rules shall be followed in assigning seeded entries in the proper positions in the brackets, except that effort shall be made to place winners and runners-up from the same sectional and players from the same school in opposite halves of the bracket.
-This may not always hold true for third and fourth place sectional qualifiers.

-VI.
-TOURNAMENT STRUCTURE AND TIME SCHEDULES

-A) Sectionals: Time schedules for the sectionals will be determined at the sectional seed meetings on Wednesday, May 15th.
+This may not always hold true for third and fourth place sectional qualifiers. - D) Sectionals: Time schedules for the sectionals will be determined at the sectional seed meetings on Wednesday, October 11th.

-1) Immediately after sectional competition has been completed, the sectional tennis manager must complete and forward the online winner report to the IHSA office along with any other tournament reports as listed in the boys' tennis manual.

-2) Passwords are now assigned to every coach, but your Athletic Director or Principal will need to activate you as the Tournament Manager in order for you to have access to the Tournament Management section of the Schools Center.
+- Immediately after sectional com- petition has been completed, the sectional ten- nis manager must complete and forward the online winner report to the IHSA office along with any other tournament reports as listed in the girls' tennis manual. - 2) Passwords are now assigned to every coach, but your Athletic Director or Principal will need to activate you as the Tournament Manager in order for you to have access to the Tournament Management section of the Schools Center.

-B) Sectional Match Disruption or Postponement:
+E) Sectional Match Disruption or Postponement: